tony-albanese/nonnas-kitchen/README.md

 # React Features
 ## Routing
-The react-router-dom libary was used to manage page navigation.
-This libary manages the rendering components so that the page is not continuosly refreshed when the user navigates through the site.
+The react-router-dom library was used to manage page navigation.
+This library manages the rendering components so that the page is not continuously refreshed when the user navigates through the site.
 > + As a user I can navigate through pages quickly so that I can view content seamlessly without page refresh

 ## Web Token Refresh
-Normally, web tokens expire after a short time and thus the user would be continously logged out the site.
-These tokens must be refreshed so that the user maintains logged in satus for an extended period of time.
-The axios library has utiltity objects called interceptors to help manage and refresh the tokens automatically.
+Normally, web tokens expire after a short time and thus the user would be continuously logged out the site.
+These tokens must be refreshed so that the user maintains logged in status for an extended period of time.
+The axios library has utility objects called interceptors to help manage and refresh the tokens automatically.
 The code to manage the interceptors was taken from the Moments walkthrough project from Code Institute.
 > + Refreshing access tokens: As a user I can maintain my logged-in status until I choose to log out so that my user experience is not compromised

 ## Reusable Components